AaronElijah/typing-racer-client/README.md

 In the project directory, you can run:

+### `npm install`

+Assuming you have `npm` installed on your system, run this command in the project root directory.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Make sure you run the frontend while also running the backend locally.

-The backend is at https://github.com/AaronElijah/typing-racer-api.
+The backend is at [Typing Racer API]{https://github.com/AaronElijah/typing-racer-api}.